 - Red: No longer relevant (should be deleted or archived)

 Larger organizations should certainly take advantage of this strategy, but with thousands or millions of posts, you might find it quite time-intensive.
-In addition to this strategy, there are ways to set up your community for content curation success (these methods will benefit organizations of all sizes):
+In addition to this strategy, there are ways to set up your community for content curation success (of course, these methods will benefit organizations of all sizes).

-Create posting guidelines.
-You trust your employees and value your input, but every now and then, they post a few too many cat videos.
+You trust your employees and value their input, but every now and then, they post a few too many cat videos.
 Community owners and admins should explicitly state what types of content are appropriate and helpful to your community in a post that can be referred to again and again.

 It’s the moment you’ve all been waiting for… the verdict is in.
-There’s hope for the little guy!
+There’s hope for the little guy–and the giant organization!
 Success is not about the size of your knowledge sharing community, it’s about how you use it.
-Based on the size of your organization, determine which of these strategies are right for you, and your community will remain a wealth of accessible, useful company knowledge, regardless of size.
+Based on the size of your organization, determine which of these strategies are right for you, and your community will remain a wealth of accessible, useful company information with limited knowledge sharing challenges.

 Harness The Power Of Knowledge Sharing With Digital Transformation